COVID-19 Protocol for Study Away

 Pre-Departure FAQs for Accepted/Confirmed Students

-PLU will know if study away programs are expected to run for J-Term 2022 by August 20th; and for Spring 2022 by October 1st.
+PLU will know if study away programs are expected to run for Summer 2022 by May 1st, Fall 2022 by June 1st, J-Term 2023 by mid-August; and Spring 2023 by October 1st.
 (This is often referred to as the “Call Date”) Students will be notified by email of this decision.